 In this case, that means that, by default, you have three Akamaki applications corresponding to the folders @Janrain Demos, @Janrain Internal, and @Janrain Training.
 Keep in mind however, that a single folder can contain numerous subfolders.
 For example:

-Keep digging, however, you’ll eventually find a single folder that houses Dashboards for a single application.
+Keep digging, however, and you’ll eventually find a single folder that houses Dashboards for a single application.
 That’s important to know, because Customer Insights is limited to working with one application at a time.
 For example, suppose you have three applications: Applications A, B, and C. You can use a Dashboard to look at user profile counts for Application A, and you can use a different Dashboard to look at user profiles counts for Application B and another for Dashboard C. But you cannot use the same Dashboard to look at the combined profile counts for Applications A, B, and C. To get that combined value, you’ll have to manually add the profile counts for each application.

 Incidentally, if you end up nesting folders inside of folders inside of folders, you can use the breadcrumbs at the top of the page to back your way out of your current location: